rkarolina/rkarolina/README.md

 # About me

-👋 Hi there!
+👋 Hi..
 My name is Karolina Rozbicka.
 This is my space where you can find my repositories and projects.
 Curently I'm building my software testing portfolio.
 Previously I participated in testing of SAP features, archive management system and ServiceNow platform.
 My ambition is to focus on software’s quality.